LuisJongInd/pomogotchi/README.md

 ```
 make all
 ```
 Or just ```make```.
 This creates the build/obj directory which contains all the objects of the project.
 This folder creates one directory for every layer (bsp, drivers, usr, util), each object file is placed in the corresponding directory.
 Alongside, an executable file named "executable.elf" is placed in a newly created directory called build/bin.
-This phonny target can be ommited since other rules build entirely the project too.
-This phonny target is used when no further action is required.
+This phony target can be ommited since other rules build entirely the project too.
+This phony target is used when no further action is required.

 ### load